Elven Star

 Elven Star is a fantasy novel by American writers Margaret Weis and Tracy Hickman, the second book in The Death Gate Cycle series.
 It was released in 1990.

 The book covers the reconnaissance of Pryan, by Haplo at the behest of the Lord of the Nexus.
 Pryan is one of the four elemental worlds in the universe of the series, created by the sundering of the Earth.

 Plot

+In the prologue, a human Patryn named Haplo, is instructed to travel through the 'Death Gate' to Pryan, a mysterious "Realm of Fire", a planet that is incredibly large.
+He is directed to attempt to determine the purpose the planet was created for during the Sartan sundering, as well as to attempt to make contact with the peoples of Pryan, to observe them, their cultures and beliefs in a bid to understand them, so that his Lord may conquer Pryan more easily.

-On steamy Pryan, Realm of Fire, never-ending sunlight and plentiful rain have created a jungle so vast that humans and elves dwell high in the trees and only dwarves live anywhere near the ground.
+On steamy Pryan, never-ending sunlight and plentiful rain have created a planetary jungle so deep and vast that humans and elves dwell high in the trees and only dwarves live anywhere near the ground.
 From the treetops the aristocratic elves sell weapons to the other races, whose incessant warfare sends a steady stream of profits and essential resources skyward.
-Now, generations of dissent and race hatred will not heal -- not even under threat of annihilation at the hands of the legendary tytans.
+Now, generations of dissent and race hatred will not heal—not even under threat of annihilation at the hands of the legendary tytans.
 Armed with little more than their wits and a prophecy, elves, humans, and a dwarf must unite to try to save the world from destruction.

-Paithan, Caliandra and Aleatha are the three children of one of the richest elves.
+Paithan, Calandra and Aleatha Quindiniar are the three adult children of one of the richest elves, Lenthan Quindiniar, who has made his fortune as an arms manufacturer.
+Now retired, he has since turned his interests to more fantastical - some might say insane - pursuits, leaving the Quindiniar children to take over the successful arms business.